Betterment/delayed/README.md

 end
 ```

-On error, the job is scheduled again in 5 seconds + N ** 4, where N is the number of retries.
-This behavior can be overridden when you define `reschedule_at` method.
+On error, the job is scheduled again in 5 seconds + N ** 4, where N is the number of attempts.
+You can define your own `reschedule_at` method to override this default behavior.

 ```ruby
 NewsletterJob = Struct.new(:text, :emails) do